lauracondon/pands-project2021/README.md

   <img src="/data-visualizations/pairplot.png" alt="pairplot">
 </p>

 Pairplot is an excellent way to easily generate a variety of plots from a dataset.
-Here pairplot is used to generate a figure containing scatter plots of different combinations of the iris dataset's variables and a KDE for each individual variable.
+Here pairplot is used to generate a figure containing scatter plots of different combinations of the iris dataset's numeric variables and a KDE for each individual variable.

 All that needs to be included to use the pairplot function is the name of the dataset and, if you wish to have different colours for each categorical variable, a hue specifier **[26]**.
 With just one line of code, a complex set of plots can be created.

 Here additional code is included to specify the style of the plots generated, both in order to improve readability and to ensure consistency with the other graphs created.
 Using markers **[27]** and plot_kws the style of the marker for the scatter plots is set.
-Alpha refers to their transparency, *"s"* to size and *"edgecolour": "k"* adds a black outline to each marker **[28]**.
+Alpha refers to their transparency, *'s'* to size and '*"edgecolour": "k"*' adds a black outline to each marker **[28]**.
 The height of the plots is also specified.

 As there are a lot of subplots within the same figure, the output is more compressed as a result.
 There are also many different axes sizes used for each plot, which can make it harder to read at a glance.
 Additionally, pairplot will take longer to run than other plotting functions.
 This is not a issue for the current dataset but could present problems when working with larger sets.
 In order to lessen this, fewer rows from the dataset could be included to give more of a snapshot overview or to only plot a certain range of the data - select years for instance **[29]**.

 Nonetheless, despite these drawbacks, pairplot is an extremely handy tool to generate multiple subplots easily and its output can help indicate areas where more indepth analysis may be worth pursuing **[30]**.
 In addition to scatter plots and KDEs, pairplot can be used to output univariate and bivariate histograms in different styles **[31]**.